Get Dayana Knits blog posts by e-mail:

 (punchline is below)

-I then learned how to bind-off, which honestly takes way longer to do than in hand knitting because you have to manually transfer each stitch in 3 tedious steps.
-Buuuuut, since you can knit an entire body in, like 15 minutes, I can accept that.
+I then learned how to bind-off, which took way longer to do than a hand knit bind-off because they have you manually transfer each stitch in 3 tedious steps.
+A YouTube search did reveal much quicker options.
 Here it is coming off the machine.
-Sound on, again, if you are an ASMR person!
+Sound on, again!

 I cannot believe how perfect the knitting is.
-People joke and call me a 'knitting machine', but now I know that is not the case, lol.
+People joke and call me a 'knitting machine', but now I know that is not the case.

 I was wondering what I was going to do with this big brown acrylic piece... and omg it fits perfectly as a backing to my vintage rhino needlepoint I did last year!